Get News & Updates Directly To Your Inbox

 Delicious recipes, helpful cooking and nutrition tips.
 Find food preparation videos and "ask the dietitian!"

 Find A Doctor Or Hospital In Your Network.

-Remember, these steps can help to prevent illness from bacteria, but sometimes we don't always follow the best steps to safety.
-Should food poisoning occur and you need to be seen by a doctor, where you go matters!
-Make sure to do your research about ERs versus urgent care now, and know when it's time to be seen in case of emergency.
+Remember, these steps can help to prevent illness from bacteria, but if you experience food poisoning and need to see a doctor, remember, where you go matters!
+Make sure to do your research about ERs versus urgent care now so you know where to go in case of emergency.

 "May-yo" have a good summer!

 A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association© Copyright 2021 Health Care Service Corporation.
 All Rights Reserved.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.